getitdonestudio/hcopdmx/README.md

 ## Installation on Raspberry Pi

-### One-line Bootstrap Installation (Fresh OS)
+### One-line Bootstrap Installation (fresh OS)

-If you're starting with a fresh installation of Raspberry Pi OS Lite, you can use our bootstrap script to set up everything in one step:
+For a fresh installation of Raspberry Pi OS Lite, use our bootstrap script to set up everything in one step:

 ```bash
 curl -sSL https://raw.githubusercontent.com/getitdonestudio/hcopdmx/main/bootstrap-raspi.sh | bash